 In one fan-made campaign for Free Space 2, Transcend, the Big Bad is a being known only as "the Transcendant", who distorts the laws of reality itself just by being there and unconsciously evokes human souls to play out particular roles.
 It turns out that the Transcendant was originally human and was somehow expelled from the physical universe, growing into an Eldritch Abomination, then attempted to return home only to very nearly break the universe in the process.
 He did none of this on purpose either, being pretty well insane by the time he attempted to re-enter reality.
 All you hear from him directly is his static-broken voice over your radio begging for help... and thanking you when you finally kill him.

-In the FreeSpace 2 mod Blue Planet the Shivans and others appear to embody this trope, with the ability to drive the protagonist insane in multiple ways if you aren't careful during a certain mission.
-They are also implied to be immortal and eternal, transcending universes, not so much a species as a facet or function of the fabric of reality itself.
+In the FreeSpace 2 mod Blue Planet the Shivans appear to follow this trope, as they are implied to be immortal and eternal, transcending universes, not so much a species as a facet or function of the fabric of reality itself.
 One sequence has the main character psychically connect with them, which places enormous strain on the mind.
 The main danger in the mission is to prevent the character from being driven irreversibly insane by what she's seeing.

 As of Guild Wars 2 there is the six Elder Dragons.
 Each of which essentially embodies one of the worlds elements.
 Water, Earth, Ice (winter in general), Fire (Lava), Death (Undeath), and Crystal.
 Together these six monstrosities were responsible for the extinction of almost all life on Tyria in the previous age.
 Only a handful of races survived.
 Their touch brings corruption of all life that comes into contact with them (with the exception of the Sylvari).
 While they may not be insanity incarnate, they certainly are chaos incarnate.